 Light pastel colors of a zinc or titanium dioxide base paint are recommended.
 Black paint should not be used.

 The fire prevention welding safety and protection plan is the responsibility of welders, cutters, and supervisors.

 Approximately six percent of the fires in industrial plants are caused by cutting and welding which has been done primarily with portable equipment or in areas not specifically designated for such work.

 The elaboration of basic precautions to be taken for fire prevention during welding or cutting is found in the Standard for Fire Prevention in Use of Cutting and Welding Processes, National Fire Protection Association Standard 51B, 1962.

-Some of the basic precautions for fire prevention in welding or cutting work are given below.
+Some of the basic welding safety precautions for fire prevention in welding or cutting work are given below.